 7- READ CAREFULLY: If an accident occurs and your boat should fill with water, immediately shut off the outboard.
 Evacuate and hang on to the boat It will remain afloat.
 Never go out in any boat unless each occupant is wearing a Coast Guard approved life vest and you have plenty of line (rope).
 If you are already in the water and wish to board, Do so from the rear (stern) of your boat.
 It is the widest part and the boat will not capsize.

 8- WATER IN SEAMS?
 After a short period of time, you may notice some water in the seams.
 This is probably the result of spray from waves or the outboard propeller or rowing action, condensation, etc. To check this out, come to a complete stop.
 Take an absorbent towel or sponge and dry the wet area.
 Wait one or two minutes.
 If this area remains dry, your hull doesn’t leak.
-Also, the foam gasket seal located at the bottom of the membrane will absorb a small amount of water which has come in from outside sources.
-When the hull flexes, this water will “squeeze out” and appear at the bottom of the hull near the transom.
 This is normal.